Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 What are the disadvantages of the Apple Keychain?

-The Apple iCloud Keychain doesn’t have broad compatibility with other operating systems like Android, Windows, and Linux.
-When Apple Passwords was released to the public in fall 2024, it included Windows integration but still omit Android and Linux.
+The Apple iCloud Keychain didn’t have broad compatibility with other operating systems, like Android, Windows, and Linux.
+When the Apple Passwords app was released to the public in the fall of 2024, it included Windows integration but still lacked Android and Linux support.

-If you need compatibility with those operating systems, you’ll likely need a separate password manager.
+If you need compatibility with those operating systems or want seamless password sharing across devices, you’ll likely need a separate password manager like 1Password.

 Is it safe to store passwords in Apple Passwords?